-Investigator-determined response rate was low (4.8%) in the AFINITOR arm and there were no complete responses.
-The overall survival results are not yet mature and no statistically significant treatment-related difference in OS was noted [HR=1.05 (95% CI: 0.71 to 1.55)].
+Investigator-determined response rate was 4.8% in the AFINITOR arm and there were no complete responses.
+Overall survival was not statistically significantly different between study arms [HR=0.94 (95% CI 0.73 to 1.20); p=0.30].

 Lack of Efficacy in Locally Advanced or Metastatic Functional Carcinoid Tumors

 The safety and effectiveness of AFINITOR in patients with locally advanced or metastatic functional carcinoid tumors have not been demonstrated.
 In a randomized (1:1), double-blind, multi-center trial in 429 patients with carcinoid tumors, AFINITOR plus depot octreotide (Sandostatin LAR®) was compared to placebo plus depot octreotide.
 After documented radiological progression, patients on the placebo arm could receive AFINITOR; of those randomized to placebo, 143 (67%) patients received open-label AFINITOR plus depot octreotide.
 The study did not meet its primary efficacy endpoint of a statistically significant improvement in PFS and the final analysis of OS favored the placebo plus depot octreotide arm.

 Advanced Renal Cell Carcinoma

 An international, multi-center, randomized, double-blind trial comparing AFINITOR 10 mg daily and placebo, both in conjunction with best supportive care, was conducted in patients with metastatic RCC whose disease had progressed despite prior treatment with sunitinib, sorafenib, or both sequentially.
 Prior therapy with bevacizumab, interleukin 2, or interferon-α was also permitted.
 Randomization was stratified according to prognostic score1 and prior anticancer therapy.